aaronreychan/smart-auto-group/README.md

 ## Firebase Setup

-If you're starting from scratch and have never used Firebase, make sure to install the tools globally. `npm install -g firebase tools`.
+If you're starting from scratch and have never used Firebase, make sure to install the tools globally. `npm install -g firebase-tools`.
 You would then need to log in with `firebase login`, you'll be prompted to enter your password the first time.
 For each new project you need to create in the Firebase console first, then type `firebase init` and select hosting.
 The public directory needs to be specified as 'dist/THE_NAME_OF_THE_PROJECT' and also do not overwrite index.html.

 ## Firebase Deploy